Doctor of Ministry (DMin) Dissertation

-All George Fox Evangelical Seminary Doctor of Ministry programs include the design and completion of a dissertation during the third year of the program.
-The DMin dissertation addresses both the nature and the practice of ministry.
-As such, the goal of the dissertation is not to offer a unique contribution to ministry in general, but to apply theological research skills to a significant real-world ministry problem.
+The DMin program includes the design and completion of a dissertation.
+The DMin dissertation addresses both the nature and the practice of ministry by applying theological research skills to a significant real-world ministry challenge.

 Students are given two options for completing their dissertations:

-This approach allows students (individually or in teams) to pursue the development of a real-world solution to a ministry problem.
-The Track 02 Dissertation includes two elements:
+- Track 2: This approach allows students (individually or in teams) to pursue the development of a real-world solution to a ministry problem.
+The Track 2 Dissertation includes two elements:

-Track 02 Artifact: Students develop and impliment an artifact utilizing one or more various media forms as a practical solution to the stated ministry problem.
+- Artifact: Students develop and impliment an artifact utilizing one or more various media forms as a practical solution to the stated ministry problem.
 Possible media forms may include print, image, audio, and web.